MosesSupposes/Purescript-By-Example/text/chapter11.md

   pure "Return value"
 ```

 If we test this function in PSCi, we can see how the two effects of accumulating a log and throwing an error interact.
-First, we can run the outer `ExceptT` computation of type by using `runExceptT`, leaving a result of type `Writer String (Either String String)`.
+First, we can run the outer `ExceptT` computation of type by using `runExceptT`, leaving a result of type `Writer (Array String) (Either String String)`.
 We can then use `runWriter` to run the inner `Writer` computation:

 ```text
 > runWriter $ runExceptT writerAndExceptT